dsutclif/Prompt-Suite/README.md

 - Edit prompts and folders with double-click or edit buttons
 - Drag and drop to rearrange between folders
 - Search through your library with real-time filtering
-- Export/import your entire Prompt Suite library for backup
+- Export/import your entire Prompt Suite data for backup

 ### Supported Platforms
 - **Claude.ai**: Full integration with composer